inferno986return/python-pcep/Cisco-Practice-Test.md

 E. The program will cause a `ValueError` exception and output the following message: `Too bad...` **F. The program will raise an exception handled by the first `except` block.**

 Another confusing PCEP question!
-The source code here is really bad and throws up 2 errors, the first of which is that `break` is not allowed in an `except` block, but also the exception hierarchy doesn't allow specific errors after a catch-all `except`.
+The source code here is really bad and throws up 2 errors, the first of which is that `break` is not allowed in an `except` block (but will likely be just ignored by the Python interpreter), but also the exception hierarchy doesn't allow specific errors after a catch-all `except`.

 ### Question 33: What is the expected behavior of the following program?